 Jess and Joel are a relaxed couple who planned their DIY wedding at Kenilworth Homestead on the Mary River.
 There was plenty of space down on the farm to feel like the rest of the world had melted away.
 The homestead grounds could accommodate the entire guest list, with onsite cabins, cottages and a long river flat for tents if necessary.
-But the centerpiece for this wedding was the old rustic barn, with weathered boards, old farm features, transformed by this creative couple into a vintage paradise for an evening of fun, games and rock’n’rollin.
+But the centre piece for this wedding was the old rustic barn, with weathered boards, old farm features, transformed by this creative couple into a vintage paradise for an evening of fun, games and rock’n’rollin.

 But I digress, first the ceremony.

 Under the huge tree they met to wed.